mengruts/mengtsai-learn-pr/outline-anfservicelevel.md

 1. **Understand ANF performance regarding to service level and volume quota.**
     - Understand 2 key factors affecting ANF's performance.
-        - A fiture to visualize the performace regarding to service level and volume quota
+        - A figure to visualize the performace regarding to service level and volume quota
         - An example on how to configure ANF to the expected throughput
         - An example on how to calculate expected throughput from IOPS and IO sizes.
         - Reminder of real-world performance is impacted by multi-factors